arabellaknowles/makersbnb/README.md

 ### To run MakersBnB:

 ```
-shotgun
+rackup
 ```

-To view MakersBnB navigate to http://localhost:9393
+To view MakersBnB navigate to http://localhost:9292

 ### To  run tests: